1999 Wimbledon Championships – Women's singles

 Lindsay Davenport defeated Steffi Graf in the final, 6–4, 7–5 to win the ladies' singles tennis title at the 1999 Wimbledon Championships.
-Davenport did not drop a set during the tournament.
-This was the final major in which Graf appeared; she was also attempting to complete the Channel Slam.
+It was her second major singles title.
+Davenport did not lose a set during the tournament.
+This marked the last major appearance of 22-time major singles champion, Olympic gold medalist, and former world No. 1 Graf; she was also attempting to complete the Channel Slam.

 Jana Novotná was the defending champion, but lost in the quarterfinals to Davenport.

-This tournament saw a number of surprises, including world No. 129 & qualifier Jelena Dokic's first-round defeat of world No. 1 Martina Hingis, ending Hingis' streak of 11 major semifinals (dating to the 1996 US Open).
-This tournament also saw Alexandra Stevenson become only the second qualifier (after Christine Matison in the 1978 Australian Open) to reach the semifinals of a major in the Open Era.
+This tournament saw a number of surprises, including world No. 129 and qualifier Jelena Dokic's first-round defeat of world No. 1 Martina Hingis, ending Hingis' streak of 11 major semifinals (dating to the 1996 US Open).
+This tournament also saw Alexandra Stevenson become the second qualifier in the Open Era (after Christine Matison in the 1978 Australian Open) to reach a major semifinal.

-This tournament marked the major debut of future world No. 1 Kim Clijsters; she lost to Graf in the fourth round.
+This marked the major singles debut of future world No. 1 and four-time major singles champion Kim Clijsters; she lost to Graf in the fourth round.

-Mirjana Lučić, who reached the semifinals, did not reach another major semifinal until the 2017 Australian Open.